Due Process - What happens if I choose not to provide modifications?

 - The student may contact the Office of the Provost if the Dean is unable to resolve the matter.

-The student may wish to file a formal, internal complaint with the Office of Equal Opportunity and Affirmative Action (EO).
-The EO office will attempt to determine if discrimination on the basis of disability has occurred and to recommend a resolution.
+The student may wish to file a formal, internal complaint with the Office of Equal Opportunity and Title IX.
+The EO/Title IX office will attempt to determine if discrimination on the basis of disability has occurred and to recommend a resolution.

 The student always has the right to file formal complaints with either the Montana Human Rights Bureau or with the Office for Civil Rights (OCR).
 This process takes longer before the situation is resolved, but carries with it greater threats to the University as a whole in the event of adverse findings.